 Apple Cider Syrup.
 An easy to make, homemade breakfast syrup.
-Sweet, tart & loaded with flavor – this syrup is delicious on pancakes and waffles!
+Sweet, tart & loaded with flavor – this syrup is delicious on pancakes, waffles, oatmeal & desserts!

 Over the years I’ve eliminated lists upon lists of processed foods out of my family’s diet.
 I am in no way, shape or form a fanatical health eater – I just prefer to eat real and homemade food as much as possible.